tidyverse/purrr/revdep/problems.md

     ```
       installed size is  8.8Mb
       sub-directories of 1Mb or more:
-        R   7.1Mb
+        R   7.0Mb
     ```

 # psycho

-Version: 0.3.7
+Version: 0.4.0

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is  5.5Mb
-      sub-directories of 1Mb or more:
-        doc   4.3Mb
+    Package required but not available: ‘qgraph’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

+# qPLEXanalyzer

+Version: 1.0.3

+## In both

-*   checking dependencies in R code ...
-NOTE
+*   checking whether package ‘qPLEXanalyzer’ can be installed ...
+WARNING
     ```
-    Namespace in Imports field not imported from: ‘methods’
-      All declared Imports should be used.
+    Found the following significant warnings:
+      Warning: package ‘MSnbase’ was built under R version 3.5.2
+      Warning: package ‘mzR’ was built under R version 3.5.2
+    See ‘/Users/lionel/Desktop/lowliner/revdep/checks.noindex/qPLEXanalyzer/new/qPLEXanalyzer.Rcheck/00install.out’ for details.
     ```

-# qPLEXanalyzer

-Version: 1.0.2

-## In both

 *   checking re-building of vignette outputs ...
 WARNING
     ```